-Under the provisions of the Income Tax Law, an individual who is tax resident in Cyprus and who receives or is credited with interest, is exempt from income tax, but is subject to 30 per cent. withholding pursuant to the provisions of the Special Contribution for the Defence Fund of the Republic Law, Law 117(I) of 2002 (as amended) (the "SCDF Law").
+Under the provisions of the Income Tax Law, an individual who is tax resident in Cyprus and who receives or is credited with interest, is exempt from income tax, but is subject to 30 per cent. withholding pursuant to the provisions of the SCDF Law if that interest is not derived from the ordinary carrying on of such individual's business or is not closely connected with the carrying on of such individual's business.

+An individual who is tax resident in Cyprus and who receives or is credited with interest from corporate bonds listed on a recognised stock exchange, is exempt from income tax, but is subject to 3 per cent. withholding pursuant to the provisions of the SCDF Law, if that interest is not derived from the ordinary carrying on of such individual's business and is not closely connected with the carrying on of such individual's business.
 In July 2015, the SCDF law was amended so that an individual will now be subject to SDC if he/she is a resident of Cyprus for tax purposes and is also considered to be domiciled in Cyprus.
 The key amendments are as follows:

-- With the introduction of "non-domicile" or "non-dom" rules, a Cyprus tax resident individual who is not domiciled in Cyprus be exempt from tax under the SCDF Law on any interest income regardless of whether such income is derived from sources within Cyprus and regardless of whether such income is remitted to a bank account or economically used in Cyprus. - The term "domiciled in Cyprus" is defined in the law as an individual who has a Cypriot domicile of origin in accordance with the Wills and Succession Law, Cap 195 (the "Wills and Succession Law") (i.e. the domicile of the father at the time of birth) but it does not include: - (i) an individual who has obtained and maintained a domicile of choice outside Cyprus in accordance with the Wills and Succession Law, provided that such an individual has not been a tax resident of Cyprus for a period of 20 consecutive years preceding the tax year; or - (ii) an individual who has not been a tax resident of Cyprus for a period of 20 consecutive years prior to the introduction of the law.
+- With the introduction of "non-domicile" or "non-dom" rules, a Cyprus tax resident individual who is not domiciled in Cyprus be exempt from tax under the SCDF Law on any interest income regardless of whether such income is derived from sources within Cyprus and regardless of whether such income is remitted to a bank account or economically used in Cyprus. - The term "domiciled in Cyprus" is defined in the law as an individual who has a Cypriot domicile of origin in accordance with the Wills and Succession Law, Cap 195 (the "Wills and Succession Law") (i.e. the domicile of the father at the time of birth) but it does not include: - (i) an individual who has obtained and maintained a domicile of choice outside Cyprus in accordance with the Wills and Succession Law, provided that such an individual has not been a tax resident of Cyprus for a period of 20 consecutive years preceding the tax year; or

+(ii) an individual who has not been a tax resident of Cyprus for a period of 20 consecutive years prior to the introduction of the law.